testdouble/ecto_resource/README.md

 ## Basic Usage

 All examples are using `Accounts`.
-This can be substituted for a Phoenix context or any other module.
+This can be substituted for your Phoenix context or any other module.

 ```elixir
   defmodule Accounts do